Use the above links or scroll down for program information

 A minor in the Cinema Studies option is not available.

-- C LIT 490, independent studies: students can develop special projects related to cinema such as research on a special topic in cinema studies for maximum of five credits towards the elective requirements.
+- CMS 490, independent studies: students can develop special projects related to cinema such as research on a special topic in cinema studies for maximum of five credits towards the elective requirements.

 - C LIT 493, honors seminar